weleoka/Lab2/sql_container/Load_SQL_Server.md

 Please do not modify any of the files that were provided to you via git.
 The reason is, Todd will modify the git files from time to time, to resolve defects.
+If Todd fixes a problem you report, Todd might ask you to pull the new updated files.
-Then, you will download the updated files with the following command, which must be executed from the VM host, not the containers.
+Then, you will download the updated files with the following command, which must be executed from the Host, not the containers.

 ```bash
 git pull